pyodide/pyodide/docs/usage/faq.md

 but this usage is deprecated.

-## How do I create custom Python packages from javascript?
+## How do I create custom Python packages from Javascript?

-Put a collection of functions into a javascript object and use `pyodide.registerJsModule`:
+Put a collection of functions into a Javascript object and use `pyodide.registerJsModule`:
 Javascript:
 ```javascript
 let my_module = {